gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Formations Guide.md

 - Wet Sponge does not turn into Dry Sponge in the Nether

+**1.0.4.0**
+- Top snow layers can be placed on top of fences and walls, which will be invalid block configurations in future versions

 **1.2.11**
 - Placing Daylight Sensor in the nether leaves them powered